MohsinDev369/react-show-3D-modle/README.md

-# 🚀 Show single  3d modle in react.js
+# 🚀 Showing modle in React.js

-This project has been created using **webpack-cli**, you can now run
+I just wanted to create a modle in Blender and show it in React.js, Used Three.js with three/fiber and deri

 ```
 npm run dev